The Evolution of the Federal Electoral Process

 In 1996, the times for opening and closing the polls on election day were staggered across time zones, so that a majority of the results are available at approximately the same time across the country.
 The length of time the polls are open for voting was increased by 1 hour to 12, and the number of hours that must be available to employees to vote during the time that the polls are open was reduced to 3 from 4.

 Since the adoption of Bill C-2 in 2000, an elector who, because of a physical disability, cannot go to a polling station or to the office of the returning officer, or who cannot mark a ballot, may vote at his or her home in the presence of an election officer and a witness chosen by the elector.
-In addition, the Chief Electoral Officer may devise and test electronic voting techniques for future use.
+In addition, the Chief Electoral Officer may devise and test alternative voting techniques for future use.

 Candidates and parties